johnofmars/mm-github-pages-starter/_pages/armor.md

 ![stacks](https://cdn.discordapp.com/attachments/647452715441717248/654820665467338752/unknown.png)
 > Tested with a Tier 1 combatant in the Tribute Hall.
 The enemy kill was at 50%.

-Eyeballing, but 2.5% with 1 mod, 5% with 2x mods.
+Eyeballing it here, but 2.5% with 1 mod, 5% with 2x mods.

 It works in Crucible too:
 ![super mods](/assets/images/supermods.png)